magnesj/ResInsight/docs/CompletionsLGR.md

 ResInsight supports creating and exporting LGRs (Local Grid Refinement) in main grid cells intersected by completions.

-## Create Temporaray LGR
+## Create Temporary LGR
-To create LGR(s), first select one or more well paths in the project tree, right click and select 'Create Temporary LGR'.
+To create temporary LGR(s), first select one or more well paths in the project tree, right click and select 'Create Temporary LGR'.
 This command brings up the following dialog.

 ![]({{ site.baseurl }}/images/TemporaryLgrDialog.png)